ColleagueRiley/RGFW/README.md

 ## buff
 `examples/buffer` is an example that shows how you can use software rendering with RGFW using RGFW_BUFFER mode which allows you to render directly to the window's draw buffer.

+## PortableGL
+`examples/PortableGL` is an example that shows how you'd use RGFW with `portablegl.h`.

 ## a very simple example
 ```c
 #define RGFW_IMPLEMENTATION